pfnisu/bogeyhub/README.md

 * Alpha-quality release
 * Most of the central functionality incomplete
 * Project framework and Frontend UI is in good order
+* Admin functionality can be tested with
+    * username: admin
+    * no password